pb1999/Portfolio-Management-for-Retail-Investors/README.md

 predicts future annual returns and future annual volatility.
 Finally, the last part of the project is to form the optimal portfolio depending on the risk aversion of the investor.

-In order to be able to see the interactive plots from github, use the option: "Limited rendering only, external view available with nbviewer"
+In order to be able to see the interactive plots on github, use the option: "Limited rendering only, external view available with nbviewer"